Beckingham One-Name Study

 E mail me

-My maternal grandfather was William Henry Beckingham (1890 -1956) who married Phyllis Fitchett on 5th April 1915 and this is believed to be a photograph of their wedding.
+My maternal grandfather was William Henry Beckingham (1890 -1956) who married Phyllis Fitchett on 5th April 1915 and this is a photograph of their wedding.

 I do have details of many other lines and of course I am willing to assist and share information with others interested in the Beckingham name.
 Follow the link here to see some information held on the other Beckingham Pedigrees, although I have to say that I do not publish "trees" on this site but will happily share data if you contact me.